Hanso38/torqpagestest/docs/utilities.md

 tplogutils.q contains functions for recovering tickerplant log files.
 Under certain circumstances the tickerplant log file can become corrupt by having an invalid sequence of bytes written to it.
-A log file can be recovered using a simple recovery method[^14].
+A log file can be recovered using a simple recovery method.
 However, this will only recover messages up to the first invalid message.
 The recovery functions defined in tplogutils.q allow all valid messages to be recovered from the tickerplant log file.